Types of Diamond Shapes

-There are many types of cuts for diamonds, so how do you tell them apart and how do you know which one is right for your ring?
-On other websites you might visit, you could be overwhelmed at the information presented at the offset: the multiple charts, graphs, drawings, and industry terms can leave you more confused than when you started.
-There are a few main things you need to be aware of when looking at stones and we discuss the most relevant points for each cut of stone below.
-Read on to select the perfect diamond cut for your engagement ring or custom piece of jewelry.
+There are many types of shapes for diamonds, so how do you tell them apart and how do you know which one is right for your ring?
+Well, don’t worry, we’ll walk you through the main diamond shapes and the relevant points of each one.
+That way you’ll be able to select the perfect diamond shape for your engagement ring or custom piece of jewelry.

-The round cut diamond is by far the most popular diamond shape for engagement rings, and is in approximately 75% of all diamond engagement rings sold.
-The round diamond is generally superior to other cuts due to its ability to return light—a round diamond will produce more brilliance versus other cuts of stones.
+The round diamond is by far the most popular diamond shape for engagement rings, and is more than 40% of all diamond engagement rings sold.
+The round diamond is generally superior to other shapes due to its ability to return light—a round diamond will produce more brilliance versus other shapes of stones.
 Typically because round diamonds have high production costs, they tend to cost more than other shapes.

-Cushion cut diamonds have a classic, vintage, old Hollywood look to them.
-There are actually two kinds of cushion cuts: cushion brilliant and cushion-modified brilliant.
-Of these two, the cushion brilliant is by far the more valuable, more rare and more sought-after of the two cuts.
-It uses fewer, larger facets than the modified cut, giving it a more elegant and old-world appearance.
+Cushion shaped diamonds have a classic, vintage, old Hollywood look to them.
+There are actually two kinds of cushion shapes: cushion brilliant and cushion-modified brilliant.
+Of these two, the cushion brilliant is by far the more valuable, more rare and more sought-after of the two shapes.
+It uses fewer, larger facets than the modified , giving it a more elegant and old-world appearance.
 Many cushion-modified brilliants suffer from a “Crushed Ice” look: there are so many facets at so many different angles that the stone looks busy, like crushed ice.
 Cushion brilliant can be about 15% more expensive than cushion-modified brilliants.

-The princess cut diamond cut is one the more popular cuts of diamonds for engagement rings.
-This type of cut is a brilliant cut, as opposed to a step cut.
-This shape is the most efficient shape to cut, meaning you lose the least material of the rough diamond.
-This helps to keep the cost of a princess cut below the cost of a round diamond.
+The princess diamond is one the more popular diamond shapes for engagement rings.
+This type of shape is known as a brilliant cut, as opposed to a step cut.
+This shape is the most efficient to cut, meaning you lose the least material of the rough diamond.
+This helps to keep the cost of a princess shape below that of a round diamond.

 The marquise diamond is an oblong shaped diamond, like a football.
 It’s a brilliant cut diamond and often gives the illusion of a greater size.
 The shape originated in the court of King Louis XIV of France and is called the navette, or “little boat”.
 The marquise diamond has one of the largest surface areas of any diamond shape, making it a good choice when trying to maximize perceived size.

-The radiant cut results in a brilliant-cut, diamond that looks like a square with the corners polished off.
-Radiant cuts are known for their brilliance as they have multiple facets that return light reflected in the stone.
-It’s a contemporary looking stone, and is a popular choice for a center stone.
-Radiant cut diamonds can also suffer from the “Crushed Ice” look, like cushion cut diamonds.
-The corners of princess cuts can be very susceptible to chipping, but the radiant cut does not have that problem.
-The radiant cut also differs from the princess cut in that it has different facet pattern.
+The radiant shape results in a brilliant-cut diamond that looks like a square with the corners polished off.
+Radiant diamonds are known for their brilliance as they have multiple facets that return light reflected in the stone.
+It’s a contemporary looking gem, and is a popular choice for a center stone.
+Radiant shaped diamonds can also suffer from the “Crushed Ice” look, like cushion cut diamonds.
+The corners of princess shapes can be very susceptible to chipping, but the radiant shape does not have that problem.
+The radiant shape also differs from the princess shape in that it has a different facet pattern.

-The heart cut diamond is a brilliant cut diamond and is popular as a solitaire, ring or pendant and as a symbol of love.
+The heart shaped diamond is a brilliant cut diamond.
+It’s popular as a solitaire, ring or pendant and as a symbol of love.